Why Newsweek Magazine Failed

 sense plausibility.
 After all, consumer reading habits are clearly

-that the earth is flat.
+earth is flat.
 And so, when we got into examining Newsweek's

 predicament more methodically, the consumer flight explanation didn't